akumosstl/java_swing_monitoring/README.md

 - ✅ Capture user interactions like clicks, text input, JTable selections, dropdown selections, and more.
 - ✅ Supports components inside nested `JFrame`, `JDialog`, and dynamic UI elements.
 - ✅ REST endpoints to start/stop recording and to automate playback.
-- ✅ Persistence in both JSON and SQLite.
+- ✅ Persistence in JSON file system.
 - ✅ Can be attached to any Java Swing application as a **Java Agent**.

 ---